 Create a regular schedule for completing notes.
-Ideally, you will end your session at the 50-minute mark and complete your note in the remaining 10 minutes.
+Ideally, you will end your session at the 50minute mark and complete your note in the remaining 10 minutes.
 If you find it difficult to complete the note directly after a session, make certain you are setting aside enough time each day to complete your notes (e.g., if you have 5 individual sessions, you should have 50 minutes set aside to complete their notes).
-Establish the habit of completing your notes each day before leaving and plan your schedule accordingly.
+When working virtually, it is required that you complete your clinical notes on the day the session occurs.
 Work with your supervisor to find the schedule that works best with your style and your needs.